-The objects of scheme are to encourage members of the public to report crime to the Police, to raise a "hue and cry" and to be prepared to act as witnesses.
+The objectives of scheme are to encourage members of the public to report crime to the Police, to raise a "hue and cry" and to be prepared to act as witnesses.

 Two presentation ceremonies will be held each year for GCA winners.
-The GCYA is an annual feature, which takes place in tandem with the GCA ceremony in November.
+The GCYA is an annual feature and will be presented in the second ceremony of the year.

 Good Citizen Award (GCA)

 As a general rule, to qualify for a GCA the following criteria must be met:

 the nominee, who may either be a witness or a victim, must have acted positively to assist the Police or other member(s)of the public in preventing or detecting a crime or in apprehending the culprit(s); and

 the degree of assistance rendered must have been material and of substantial value.